Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Run-2 Improvements of the ATLAS Trigger System

 Building on these various improvements, the trigger menu composition and the lowest transverse energy/momentum thresholds used by the different trigger objects for selecting events without random rejection (i.e. without prescale) has been designed to comply with the requirement of the LHC physics program.
-In 2015, it was even more inclusive than it was in Run-2.
+In 2015, it was even more inclusive than it was in Run-1.
 To maximize the output of the experiment relevant to the complete set of physics analyses to be carried during Run-2, the trigger menu is optimized for several luminosity ranges, changing even during a fill to use all available resources while the instantaneous luminosity and the average pile-up drop during a fill.
 An example of the bandwidth usage of the various triggering objects is presented in Fig.~\ref{fig:menurate}.
-Finally, the streaming strategy has been simplified, using only one single Main Physics stream to channel all the events to be used in the bulk of physics analyses.
+Finally, the streaming strategy has been simplified: rather than using different data collection tags (streams) for events with muons (muon stream), electrons and photons (egamma stream), and jets, taus and $E_T^{miss}$ objects (JetTauETmiss stream), only one single Main Physics stream as been used to channel all the events to be used in most physics analyses.
 This change reduced event duplication, thus reducing storage and CPU resources required for online reconstruction by roughly 10\%.
 In addition, a new streaming strategy, based on a partial event storage of only HLT reconstructed objects, sacrificing the ATLAS detector data needed for offline reconstruction, has been developed in Run-2.
 Such streams are used for calibration purposed, and to carry Trigger-Level Analyses (TLA)~\cite{bib:tla}.
 Such analyses are particularly useful for physics studies where the phase space probed is at kinematics lower than what is provided by the lowest unprescaled triggers.
-We can for example see in Fig.~\ref{fig:tla} that more than one order of magnitude of dijet low $p_T$ events are recovered by the Trigger-Level Analyses compared to what standard offline analyses can afford.
+For example, more than one order of magnitude of dijet low $p_T$ events can be recovered by the Trigger-Level Analyses compared to what standard offline analyses can afford~\cite{bib:atltriperf2015}.
 This is another example of how creativity on real-time analysis serve the physics objective of the experiment.